pablodarius/mod02_pyhton_course/README.md

-# install intructions to work with my proyect
+# install intructions to work with my proyect in any computer